Education

 Published March 25, 2026 • By Michael Torres

-The National Study Group on Chronic Disorganization (NSGCD) created a standardized 5-level scale to assess hoarding severity.
+The Institute for Challenging Disorganization (ICD) created a standardized 5-level scale to assess hoarding severity.
 This scale helps professionals, families, and individuals understand the extent of hoarding disorder and determine appropriate interventions.
 Each level represents increasing clutter, safety risks, and cleanup complexity.

 Level 1: Minimal Clutter